ARE YOU LOOKING TO BUY OR SELL A HOME IN Bloomfield, NJ?

 When Bloomfield was incorporated as a township in 1812, it covered 20.52 square miles and included several other municipalities.
 Today, Bloomfield is 5.3 square miles.

-Trust Century 21 Cedarcrest Realtors In Bloomfield NJ to Help You Buy or Sell a Home or a Property
+Trust Century 21 Cedarcrest Realtors In Bloomfield NJ To Buy Or Quickly Sell a Home or a Property At Best Local Market Value

 Farming existed in Brookdale while southern Bloomfield industrialized in the town’s first century.
 The famed Morris Canal passed through Bloomfield and a woolen mill was a major supplier to the Union Army during the Civil War.